Preferred Name Usage

 - a name that reflects professional activities, publications, etc.

-When will DU begin to use Preferred Names?
+How has DU begun to use Preferred Names?

-Campus departments will be encouraged to use preferred names in their business practices.
+Campus departments are being encouraged to use preferred names in their business practices.

 How can I request that my preferred name be entered in DU information systems?